 As a new subcontractor, you might think that whoever you contract under will have a general liability insurance policy or some other insurance coverage that covers you.
 You may also think that the business owner’s policy covers you while you are on their site.
 Unfortunately, none of these options are true.
-In fact, there are at least four types of subcontractor insurance that you will need to to be safe if not others depending on your business and field in the construction industry.
+In fact, there are at least four types of subcontractor insurance that you will need to be safe if not others depending on your business and field in the construction industry.

 General Liability Insurance

 This type of insurance is the most common out of all policies that you can get.
 It covers all the bases and should be considered what your insurance policy builds off of.
-Commercial General liability coverage is not contractor-specific or subcontractor specific, however, it’s a type of business insurance that is typically required to begin bidding on any project.
-It’s important for business owners in to know that they could end up paying more for the same type of coverage as compared to others in safer industries.
+Commercial General Liability coverage is not contractor-specific or subcontractor specific, however, it’s a type of business insurance that is typically required to begin bidding on any project.
+It’s important for business owners to know that they could end up paying more for the same type of coverage as compared to others in safer industries.
 This is because you will often face higher risks than other industries, especially if you work in a particularly high risk filed of construction such as skyscrapers versus parks and rec.

 Commercial General Liability insurance can and usually does cover a few different things based on your needs, these include: